 Storage of food grains

 According to the storage guidelines of the FCI, food grains are normally stored in covered godowns and silos.
-In case if FCI has insufficient storage space, it hires space from various agencies such as the central and state warehousing corporations (CWC, SWC), state government agencies and private parties.
+In case FCI has insufficient storage space, it hires space from various agencies such as central and state warehousing corporations (CWC, SWC), state government agencies, and private parties.

 - Inadequate storage capacity with FCI.